jieliu2000/RPALite/README.md

 - Locating and inputting into text boxes based on placeholders or labels
 - Mouse clicking based on coordinates
 - Support for left-click, right-click, and double-click operations
-- Locating controls based on Windows control names, classes, or Automation IDs and getting their coordinates
+- Locating controls based on control names, classes, or Automation IDs (Windows) and getting their coordinates
 - Image-based location.
 You can pass a partial screenshot to RPALite to return the coordinates of the corresponding part on the screen.
+- Screen recording capabilities
+- Clipboard operations
+- Advanced keyboard input support with special keys and combinations
+- Window management (maximize, minimize, show desktop)

+## Platform Support

+### Windows
+- Full automation support including UI controls
+- Windows-specific features like UI Automation
+- Administrative privileges may be required for some features

+### macOS
+- Basic automation support including mouse and keyboard control
+- Window management and application control
+- Requires accessibility and screen recording permissions
+- Some system-wide shortcuts may not be interceptable

 ## Performance Optimization